SeanKilleen/seankilleen.github.io/_posts/2014-01-20-its-the-backblaze-restores-that-fail.markdown

 Given the slow speed of transfer and technical difficulties with a 6GB file, how am I supposed to trust them either with a 400 GB restore, or (as they recommend) ~20 sets of 20GB files?
 It's put me in a very difficult position by not delivering on its promise -- a promise that means a lot to me as an IT guy.

-<a href="http://www.code42.com/crashplan/" >CrashPlan </a>is looking like a great option right now, and I'll be exploring other solutions as well.
+[CrashPlan](http://www.code42.com/crashplan/) is looking like a great option right now, and I'll be exploring other solutions as well.
 If I have to spend $189 to get Backblaze to do what it promises to do for me, after paying for years, I have no choice but to look elsewhere.

 In the end, I am grateful for what Backblaze offers, and hope that it can follow through on it to remedy the situation.